scontain/scone_mesh_tutorial/README.md

 > **NOTE:** *Integrity protected* means that the protected resource
 > can only be modified by entities authorized by the security policy of the
 > application.
-All other changes are automatically be detected and cause the
+All other changes are automatically detected and cause the
 > program to terminate.

 > **NOTE:** *Consistency protected* means that changing the version of the protected